Advertisement

 The Tax Ombudsman said that when systems do not function as intended or required, registered agents have no choice but to revert to less efficient channels such as phone calls or paper-based correspondence.

-The new review into OSfA will examine will examine whether OSfA and Practice Mail are effective tools for the ATO and agents to interact, offer appropriate functionality and effectively support agents to assist their clients.
-It will be shaped by feedback from the agent community, focusing on their key concerns.
+The new review into OSfA will examine whether OSfA and Practice Mail are effective tools for the ATO and agents to interact, provide appropriate functionality, and effectively support agents in assisting their clients.
+It will be shaped by feedback from the agent community, with a focus on their key concerns.

 "The review will identify and articulate the current priority improvement areas for OSfA and Practice Mail and support greater transparency about how improvement priorities are set and progressed," said Owen.